timklapdor/csulx/_drafts/2016-07-19-simulations-exploratory-learning.md

 ### Tools

-Tools like Adobe Captivate and Smart Sparrow provide simple ways of creating branching scenarios and can utilise existing tools like Powerpoint to design and create the visual elements.
+Tools like Adobe Captivate and Smart Sparrow provide simple ways of creating branching scenarios and can utilise existing tools like PowerPoint to design and create the visual elements.
 Smart Sparrow also includes a rules engine that can create quite in depth interactions based on choices and interactions that the student performs.

 ### Further Reading